Tanneeshha/week1-tasks/README.md

 Run the program, input two numbers and select the desired operation.

-Task 3: Pyramid Pattern Printer
+Task 3: Pattern Printer

-Description: A program that prints a pyramid pattern using loops.
+Description: A program that prints a pyramid pattern or diamond partner as per user selection using loops.

 How to Run:

-Open PatternPrinter.java in your Java IDE.
+Open PatternsPrinter.java in your Java IDE.

 Run the program to view the generated pyramid pattern.